Miguel Vargas (baseball)

-Miguel Antonio Vargas (born November 17, 1999) is a Cuban professional baseball third baseman and first baseman for the Chicago White Sox of Major League Baseball (MLB).
+Miguel Antonio Vargas (born November 17, 1999) is a Cuban-born professional baseball third baseman and first baseman for the Chicago White Sox of Major League Baseball (MLB).
 He has previously played in MLB for the Los Angeles Dodgers.

 A Cuban national and the son of former baseball player Lázaro Vargas, he defected and ultimately signed with the Dodgers as an international free agent in 2017.
 After playing several seasons in the minor leagues and receiving attention as one of the Dodgers' top prospects, he made his MLB debut in 2022.

 In parts of three seasons with the Dodgers, Vargas did not find consistent playing time and moved back and forth between the major league roster and minors.
 In 2024, the Dodgers traded Vargas to the Chicago White Sox as part of a three-team trade.
+Vargas was named to his first All-Star game in 2026.

 Career

 Los Angeles Dodgers

 Vargas signed with the Los Angeles Dodgers as an international free agent in September 2017.
 He spent his first professional season in 2018 with the Arizona League Dodgers, Ogden Raptors and Great Lakes Loons.

 Vargas played 2019 with Great Lakes and Rancho Cucamonga Quakes.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Vargas started 2021 with Great Lakes before being promoted to the Tulsa Drillers.
 Between the two teams, he appeared in 120 games and batted .319 with 23 home runs and 76 RBIs.
 The Dodgers honored Vargas by awarding him the organizations Branch Rickey Minor League Player of the Year Award.
 He was selected as a post-season Double-A Central all-star.
 The organization promoted Vargas to the Triple-A Oklahoma City Dodgers to begin the 2022 season and he received an invitation to the 2022 All-Star Futures Game.
 Vargas played in 113 games for Oklahoma City, batting .304 with 17 homers and 72 RBIs.